PLCnext/EdgeDevices/FW_2022/Code/Influx2/Backup_Restore.md

 4. A backup should now be created any copied to your target directory of your Host-PC. <br>
 ![BackedUp-Files](../../images/BackupRestore_3.jpg) <br>

-5. Since the data is now on the host PC, we need to start the InfluxDB runtime to be able to view it. <br>
+5. Since the data is now on the Host-PC, we need to start the InfluxDB runtime to be able to view it. <br>
 To do so, go back to the previously downloaded and unzipped folder and start a new CMD console. <br>
 ![Backup_Files2](../../images/BackupRestore_4.jpg) <br>

-6. Start the InfluxDB Runtime and Crhonograf on your Host-PC using this command: <br>
+6. Start the InfluxDB Runtime and Chronograf on your Host-PC using this command: <br>

         influxd.exe